 flatpak run io.github.arunsivaramanneo.GPUViewer

-For desktop users, you can find GPU-Viewer in your application menu and launch it by clicking on its icon.
+For desktop users, you can find GPU-Viewer in your application menu and launch it by clicking its icon.
 To locate GPU-Viewer, follow this path:

 Activities > Show Applications > GPU-Viewer